22 Warning Signs Your Vitamins Aren’t Going to Work

 Your pills are filled with junk

-Some of the very same artery-clogging hydrogenated fats and oils that you try to avoid in food turn up in vitamin as cheap fillers.
+Some of the very same artery-clogging hydrogenated fats and oils that you try to avoid in food may be in vitamin as cheap fillers.
 Other fillers are flat out dangerous—such as magnesium silicate (aka talc), which is similar to asbestos in composition and can cause stomach and lung problems if you inhale or swallow it.
 Avoid these risky fillers by reading the label and researching unknown ingredients.

 Key ingredients are missing